hashicorp/consul/middleware/dnssec/README.md

 # dnssec

-`dnssec` enables on-the-fly DNSSEC signing of served data.
+*dnssec* enables on-the-fly DNSSEC signing of served data.

 ## Syntax

 ~~~
-dnssec [zones...]
+dnssec [ZONES...]
 ~~~

-* `zones` zones that should be signed.
+* **ZONES** zones that should be signed.
 If empty, the zones from the configuration block are used.

 If keys are not specified (see below), a key is generated and used for all signing operations.
 The